hut6/docker-webpack/README.md

 Please don't add them to the project `package.json`, that will just make it harder for future developers to rebuild assets.

+# Rebuild/Update

+Build again and tag the version that you want.

+    docker build . -t hut6/webpack:1.12
+    docker push hut6/webpack:1.12